Haunted Apartment Stairwell That Loses One Floor a Year

 From the street, it looked complete—rows of windows, laundry hanging from metal poles.

-The numbers along the landings looked recently repainted.
+The numbers along the landings looked freshly repainted.

 Where “5” should have been, a thin line crossed it out.